FFSD-37/Feeds-ReactJS/README.md

 - Global error handler
   Centralized error-handling middleware that captures and formats application errors consistently.

+- Logger using morgan
+  Centralized logging middleware for POST, PUT and DELETE requests to be logged in mongodb schema.

 ## 🧾 Notes

 - Please keep all commits meaningful and well-labeled.
 - Follow consistent component naming and folder structure.

 - Always work on your **own branch** for each feature before working on it.